KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

                                      containers irrespective of quality
     --no-prefer-free-formats         Don't give any special preference to free containers (default)
-    --check-formats                  Check that the formats selected are actually downloadable
+    --check-formats                  Check that the selected formats are actually downloadable
+    --check-all-formats              Check all formats for whether they are actually downloadable
-    --no-check-formats               Do not check that the formats selected are actually downloadable
+    --no-check-formats               Do not check that the formats are actually downloadable
     -F, --list-formats               List available formats of each video.
                                      Simulate unless --no-simulate is used
     --merge-output-format FORMAT     If a merge is required (e.g.